The biggest reason people don’t take the time to walk their dogs is because they feel as though they can’t safely walk their dogs.

 Before we being, take a quick look at this video of a dog named Ruby.

-As you can see, as soon as the lead came out, even in the back garden, little Ruby would go pretty crazy.
-Pulling and yanking and mouthing and chewing the lead.
+As you can see, as soon as the leash came out, even in the back garden, little Ruby would go pretty crazy.
+Pulling and yanking and mouthing and chewing the leash.

 She is a small dog but she could still pull pretty strong and was very tenacious.
 She didn’t give up, even on long walk, she’d keep pulling all the way down the road and across the street.
 She’d be dragging you here, dragging you there.